 This tournament highlights the youngsters.
 Incorporating 10 – 14 club and 12 – 14 power divisions, the emphasis of this tournament is on Youth and Fun and has become one of the season’s highlights for younger teams from throughout the Southeast.

 There will be no coaches meeting prior to the commencement of competition.
-Rather, we will post a Coaches Packet which we ask that you download and review in its entirety.
+Rather, we offer here a 2017 coaches packet – youth festival – revised which we ask that coaches download and review in its entirety.
 We also ask that coaches check in to the tournament desk near the entrance to the facility at least 30 minutes prior to the commencement of competition.

 While we have no stay-to-play policy at this tournament, we have blocked out rooms for teams competing at this event.
 Most hotels will offer a breakfast, kid friendly services, budget conscious rates, and amenities to enhance your stay.
 Each hotel is strategically located just minutes from the tournament venue.

 If your team will be playing at Southern Volleyball Center (SVC)

 11385 Haynes Bridge Rd